James Brown (footballer, born January 1998): St Johnstone

+Marine

+On 5 September 2024, Brown joined newly promoted National League North club Marine.

 International career

 Brown was born in England, and is of Maltese descent through a grandfather.
 He was first called up to the Malta national team in October 2021.
 He was again called up in May 2022 and made his debut on 1 June in a 1–0 defeat against Venezuela.

 Personal life

 Brown was born in Dover, Kent and attended Dover Grammar School for Boys in the town.
 He is of Maltese descent.